Glossary of car finance termsBack to 'Expert guides'

 The reduction in value of a vehicle caused by age, mileage and condition.

-Insurance covering losses arising as a result of the amount payable by insurers in the event of a write-off being insufficient to clear the outstanding finance.
+Guaranteed Asset Protection (GAP).
+It is an insurance covering losses arising as a result of the amount payable by insurers in the event of a write-off being insufficient to clear the outstanding finance.

 Guaranteed Minimum Future Value (GMFV)